glitchwrks/versafloppy_2_cpm22/sbc200/README.md

 This customization supports CP/M 2.2 on the SD Systems SBC-100 and SBC-200 boards with VersaFloppy II disk controller.

+**DO NOTE:** The SBC-100 and SBC-200 are very similar, but there is one very important difference w.r.t.
+CP/M: *the SBC-100 does not support ROM switch-out!* That means you won't be able to run the 64K image on the SBC-100.

 Files
 -----